ammarhakim/ammar-simjournal/je/je16/je16-ldg.rst

 that for a sufficiently fine grid and/or large values of the diffusion coefficients the time-step will have to be significantly smaller than that allowed by the advection speed.

+We are initially focussing on cases where the collision frequency is very small so an explicit treatment should be sufficient.
+Extensions to an implicit method for higher collisionality may be considered later

 To test the algorithms implemented in Gkeyll a series of tests were performed to check convergence.
 The simulations are initialized with